 Sesame seeds as desired

 In a bowl, mix crab meat, mayo, lemon juice, soy sauce, and black pepper to make crab mix.
 It is like making tuna salad if you will.

 Wet your hands with water

 Grab tennis ball size sushi rice

-Cover the entire nori surface with rice (place rice on top left corner, cover top half first, then bottom)
+Cover the entire nori surface with rice (place rice on the top left corner, cover the top half first, then the bottom)